citp/privacy-policy-historical/p/pa/pat/patelco.org.md

-**Important:** Patelco will never send unsolicited emails or text messages asking members to provide, update, or verify personal or account information, such as passwords, Social Security numbers, PINs, credit or debit card numbers, or other confidential information.
+**Important:** Patelco will never send unsolicited emails or text messages asking members to provide or update personal or account information, such as passwords, Social Security numbers, PINs, credit or debit card numbers, or other confidential information.

 **Safety Tip:** If you receive an email asking you to click on the link to update/verify information do not click on the link.
 You can hover over a link to determine the destination.
 If it is web address that you do not recognize do not click the link.
 If this occurs, please let us know by sending us an email at [abuse@patelco.org](mailto:abuse@patelco.org).